-How To Install A Shower Base On A Wooden Floor? |Easy Steps
+How To Install A Shower Base On A Wooden Floor?

 The Shower Base/Pan/Tray not only provides room for a smooth shower experience but also helps protect your floor from water intrusion, rot, and mold.
 However, installing one on the floor is not everyone’s piece of cake, especially on a wooden floor.

 Installing a shower base on a wooden floor is a straightforward process.
 First, you’ve to make measurements and carefully cut out that wooden part from the floor.
-Now, make connections for the waste pipe and drain and finally, once everything is done, place the shower base on the subfloor and seal the edges with adhesive glue.
+Now, make connections for the waste pipe and drain, and finally, once everything is done, place the shower base on the subfloor and seal the edges with adhesive glue.

 We have given a step-by-step guide below, which will give a detailed insight into installing a shower base on a wooden floor.
 Read on to get your queries solved.